droonga/droonga.org/tutorial/plugin-development/handler/index.md

    It is automatically named by the Droonga Engine.
  * The format of the `body` is same to the returned value of the handler's `handle` method.

-There are 3 elements in the array `"counts"`.
+There are 3 elements in the array.
 Why?

  * Remember that we have configured the `Starbucks` dataset to use 3 partitions (and each has 2 replicas) in the `catalog.json` of [the basic tutorial][basic].
  * Because it is a read-only command, a request is delivered only to paritions, not to replicas.